Student movements in Korea: Under Japanese rule

-1919, participation in the Sam-Il Movement (3.1 or March first movement)
+1919, participation in the March First Movement

-The first incentive for the student movement was the oppressive rule of the Japanese over Korea and U.S. president Woodrow Wilson's call for the 'Self determination of Nations' following World War I. The March first Movement (3.1 Movement) was a nationwide anti-Japan independence movement against Japanese colonial rule.
-Although the students did not lead in the major uprisings of 1 March 1919, their activities influenced the leaders of the Sam-Il movement.
-The protest spread from Namdaemun square in Seoul, Pyeongyang and Gwangju to rural areas through people going to the Gojong funeral (高宗, Joseon 26th king).
-The 3.1 Movement is the first and largest national movement that started in a colony of a country that was victorious after the first World War.
+The first incentive for the student movement was the oppressive rule of Japan over Korea and U.S. President Woodrow Wilson's call for the 'Self determination of Nations' following World War I. The March First Movement was a nationwide anti-Japan independence movement against Japanese colonial rule.
+Although the students did not lead in the major protests, their activities influenced the leaders of the March First Movement.
+The protest spread from Namdaemun Square in Seoul, and Pyeongyang and Gwangju, to rural areas, through people going to the funeral of Gojong (高宗, the 26th Joseon king).
+The 3.1 Movement is the first and largest national movement that started in a colony of a country that was victorious in World War I.

 10 June 1926 movement

 Students demonstrated and distributed a manifesto for independence in the Sunjong funeral line.
 Over 200 students were arrested.